kamalsharma1/garment_to_inventory_events_creation/README.md

-# garment table backup and garment events to invetory events table creation
+# Garment events to invetory events table creation
 Bash script to create invetory events table using garment events in a google big query

 ## Working on